avneet-anand/vestas-internship/README.md

     - Goals for my internship
     - Development of soft and technical skills expected over the period of next 2 months
     - Insights on future opportunities.
 - Introduction and meeting with **Mr. Rahul Jacob**, <rjabw@vestas.com>, Head of Product and Customer Operatons.
-Discussed his work with Scipher.
+Discussed his work with the Scipher platform and team.

 ## Week 2